ahmaazouzi/js_good_parts/README.md

 ## Chapter 1: Good Parts
 - Javascript is a beautiful language buried under a "steaming pile of good intetions and blunders."
 - Js is Lisp in C's clothing.
 - Js has many bads parts and design issues.
 It still has its fair share of good parts.
-Crockford suggests using a subset of the language that is entirely made of those good parts, ignoring the restp.
+Crockford suggests using a subset of the language that is entirely made of those good parts, ignoring the rest.
 - The book is about the language and not about the DOM or AJAX.
 - Lambdas were built into the language from the beginning.
 They are a good parts.
 - Other good parts include: loose typing, dynamic objects, an expressive object literal notation.